samirzjadhav/100-days-of-code/log.md

 ### Day 42: june 10 2022, Friday
-**Today's Progress**: Day 42 of #100DaysOfCode .
-Today I learned about accessibility mainly correct semantics and how important proper color and contrast are.
+**Today's Progress**: Today I learned about accessibility mainly correct semantics and how important proper color and contrast are.